 Measure 2: Environment

-A consensus is emerging that for a quality higher education system, institutions need considerable autonomy in areas such as budgets and degree offerings, but there also needs to be appropriate competition between institutions, external monitoring of performance, and equality of opportunity.
-The degree to which national systems possess these characteristics is measured by the results of three survey findings complemented by four quantitative measures: female participation among both students and staff, a measure of diversity of institutions in the system, and the quality of data on higher education.
-The weights used in constructing the diversity measure recognise that autonomy of public universities matters less if there is a large private sector.
+A consensus is emerging that for a quality higher education system institutions need considerable autonomy in areas such as budgets and degree offerings, but there also needs to be appropriate diversity, competition between institutions and external monitoring of performance.
+The degree to which national systems possess these characteristics is measured by the results of three survey findings complemented by four quantitative measures.

 The measures we use and their weights are: